teamputtygen/hn-docs/docs/researcher/docker-compose.rst

 Docker_ is a convenient system for defining, packaging, and deploying applications.
-It uses container technologies to allow portability between operating systems and to achieve short start-up latencies.
+It uses container technologies to allow portability between operating systems and to achieve fast start-up times.
 By default it will use images from the `Docker Hub`_, an open registry of containers.

-On typical IaaS cloud infrastructures, you must first deploy a virtual machine, install Docker (Docker Compose), and then start your container.
-SixSq provides a `Docker Compose Recipe`_ on Nuvla_ to make the installation of software and the deployment of containers easy.
+On typical IaaS cloud infrastructures, you must first deploy a virtual machine, install Docker (`Docker Compose`_), and then start your container.
+SixSq provides a Docker Compose recipe on Nuvla_ to make the installation of software and the deployment of containers easy.

-To launch the Docker Compose virtual machine, find the Docker-Compose component either in the App Store or the Workspace.
+To launch the Docker Compose virtual machine, find the `Docker Compose Component`_ either in the App Store or the Workspace (or by clicking the link!).

  - Click on "Deploy"
  - Choose the cloud you want to use, and